 The following actions are envisaged for the future development of our governance and risk management systems.

 Action Outcome Responsibility By When

-Introduction of Further embed Director of Finance 31st August
+Introduction of Further embed Group Director of 31st March

-Governance Toolkit governance framework & Resources/ 2021
+Governance Toolkit governance framework Finance & 2023

-across organisaiton.
-Group Chief Legal
+across organisation.
+Resources/ Group

-Officer
+Chief Legal Officer

 Signed